jkerai1/Scrummage/installation/Readme.md

 *Test query: [YOUR EMAIL]*
 * Password Search – Use this to see if your password has been found in any data breaches.
 *Test query: password*

+Please configure the API key in the config.json file, under "haveibeenpwned".

+    "haveibeenpwned": [
+        {
+            "api_key": ""
+        }
+    ],

 **Instagram Search**